 As these technologies become widely available, the remaining hurdle for health care organizations is cost.
 Although there has been increasing reimbursement for televisits and remote monitoring, telehealth is still not covered as a matter of course by Medicare, Medicaid and private insurers.
 However, the move toward capitation, whereby managed care organizations are incentivized to reduce the cost of care, has resulted in an increased focus on telehealth.
 Health care organizations are realizing that the costs of proactive measures such as telehealth and preventive care can ultimately be far lower than the costs of reactive measures such as hospitalizations and procedures.

 Despite its potential, telehealth has not yet become a mainstream component of health care.
-However, with the recent advances in wireless technology, the advent of data aggregation and analysis solutions—and the shift toward pay-for-performance models—telehealth has every chance to finally live up to its promise of real-time, anywhere care, especially now with people like Rick Kimball, and his company HExL, Inc. coming into the telehealth scene.
+However, with the recent advances in wireless technology, the advent of data aggregation and analysis solutions—and the shift toward pay-for-performance models—telehealth has every chance to finally live up to its promise of real-time, anywhere care.

 Jack Plotkin is the CTO of Virtual Health and the architect of the company’s transformational population management and care coordination platform.
 After completing studies in both computer science and economics at Harvard University, Jack spent the next two decades spearheading technology design, development and deployment on behalf of both Fortune 500 companies and early ventures across finance, consumer products and health care.
 He is considered a leading expert on enterprise solutions for large-scale organizations that manage complex consumer populations.